DanCouper/natural_sort/README.md

 was the inspiration, with that being based on
 [Martin Pool's natural sorting algorithm](http://sourcefrog.net/projects/natsort/), and making direct use of the Ruby implementation of the original
 C version.

+## Todo

+- Benchmark and optimise.
+- Set up as Hex package.